Shellings of Unbounded Polyhedra: About the shellability of tropical polytopes

 \begin{example} Consider the $3{\times}4$-matrix

-whose columns form a configuration of four points in the plane $\torus{3}$. \cref{fig:counterlex:polytope} displays the covector subdivision of $\covdec{V}$ of $\torus{3}$ and the mixed subdivision $\Sigma(L_V)$ of $4\Delta_2$.
-The latter mixed subdivision is not fine because the matrix $V$ is not tropically generic.
+whose columns form a configuration of four points in the plane $\torus{3}$. \cref{fig:counterlex:polytope} displays the covector subdivision of $\covdec{V}$ of $\torus{3}$ and the mixed subdivision $\privileged{L_V}$ of $4\Delta_2$.
+The latter mixed subdivision is not fine because the matrix $V$ is not tropically generic; observe that this particular covector subdivision is pure.
 A maximal cell of $\covdec{V}$ corresponds to a lattice point in $4\Delta_{2}$ whose coordinates coincide with the coarse type of that cell.

 The max-tropical polytope $\maxtconv(V)$ is the union of the three bounded two-dimensional covector cells (corresponding to the three interior lattice points of $4\Delta_2$).
 The coarse types of the three bounded covector cells read $(1,1,2)$, $(1,2,1)$, $(2,1,1)$, in lexicographic order.
 This is not a shelling. \end{example}